Insurance Claims Process

-*River Oaks Construction asks for 50% of the roof proposal amount in order to schedule a date and time for your roof replacement.
+*River Oaks Roofing requires the ACV check or 50% of all retail bids to be collected in order to schedule a date and time for your roof replacement.

 8.)
 Roof Replacement

-** When working with River Oaks Construction rest assured that you will only ever be liable for your deductible and any upgrades that you desire.
+** When working with River Oaks Roofing rest assured that you will only ever be liable for your deductible and any upgrades that you desire.
 Nothing more!

 Insurance Terminologies Defined: